Gird Point

 Directions

-From Hamilton, travel 2 miles south on Highway 93.
+From Hamilton, MT travel 2 miles south on Highway 93.
 Turn east (left) on Skalkaho Highway 38 and travel 8.5 miles.
 Turn north (left) onto Gird Point Road/Forest Road 714 and follow this winding mountain road approximately 13 miles to the Gird Point Lookout Trailhead parking area.
-Hike approximately 0.75 miles on a moderate grade to the lookout.
+From there, hike approximately 0.75 mile on a moderate grade to the lookout.

 Amenities